Foursquare’s first decade, from viral hit to real business and beyond

 The New York story

-FC: Foursquare has been part of the New York tech community for a decade now; you never got acquired by some large company; you’re still around and thriving.
+FC: Foursquare has been part of the New York tech community for a decade now.
+You never got acquired by some large company, and you’re still around and thriving.
 Can you talk about experience of being in New York for a pretty long amount of time?

 DC: I’ve feel like I’ve lived through almost all the stages of New York tech.
 I moved to the city in 1998, at the tail end of the dot-com bust.
 My second job ended because I got laid off during the dot-com bust.
 I lived through that period where there weren’t a lot of new startup businesses, but there was lots of interesting innovation; I was at NYU at the time.
 My first company, Dodgeball, came out of some of that work.

 And then we decided to do Foursquare a couple of years later, and we decided we were going build a tech company in New York.
 Everyone thought we were crazy: “It’s impossible, there’s not enough engineers here, you’ll never be able to do it.
 How much longer until you move to San Francisco?”
 We just decided we were just going to make it here; we didn’t want to move out west.
-It wasn’t just us; it was us and Etsy and Tumblr, a small cohort of startups then that were trying to make it work.
+It wasn’t just us.
+It was us and Etsy and Tumblr, a small cohort of startups then that were trying to make it work.

-The three of us doing it led to three more, then ten more, then twenty more startups in the space.
+The three of us doing it led to three more, then 10 more, then 20 more startups in the space.
 That started attracting more venture capitalists.
-There used to only be half a dozen VCs with offices here in New York; now there’s probably fifty of them.
+There used to only be half a dozen VCs with offices here in New York; now there’s probably 50 of them.
 And I think we owe a lot of credit to Google for opening that huge engineering office when we were working at Google.
-Our first twenty hires, I think, all came from Google.
+Our first 20 hires, I think, all came from Google.
 They were all the people we used to sit at the lunch table with.

 It’s at the point now where it’s not going to go away.
 Tech in New York is just a part of New York City now.